DIY RV Camper Remodel Journey.

 (*This post contains affiliate links.
-As an Amazon Associate I earn from qualifying purchases.)
+As an Amazon Associate, I may earn from qualifying purchases.)

-The moldly smell was from the carpeting - on the floor and walls.
-Plus, a horrible moth ball smell, that was factory installed under the bench, next to the water holder.
+The moldly smell was coming from the carpeting, that was factory installed, all over the floor and walls.
+Plus, a horrible moth ball smell, that was also factory installed under the bench, next to the water holder.
 It all got ripped out and replaced.

-Here's a look of the inside.. before the remodel.
-The carpet was moldy because the AC unit was draining inside the rv, under the carpet!
+Here's a look of the inside, before the remodel.
+The AC unit was draining under the carpeting on the floor.

-The wood table was warped and the hardware did not work...
+The wood table was warped, and the hardware did not work for the bed.

 The bed doubles as the kitchen table!
 What a fun place to sit now!
-The cowhide throw pillow covers and cowhide koozies were the perfect accessory to the black and white theme.
+The cowhide throw pillow covers (like these) and cowhide koozies (Get them here) were the perfect accessory to the black and white theme.

-Replacing the carpeting on the walls was the hardest.
+Replacing the carpeting on the walls was the hardest part of the entire remodel.
 Halfway into replacing the walls, I discovered an Easier way, which I'll share in a bit...

 This view below, is the back of the trailer, where the bed and kitchen table go.
 The cabinetry is all covered in paper, ready for primer to be sprayed on the walls.
 The pink color is the bubble wrap insulation on the walls.